 Keep your pet's bedding and living area clean.

 Feed your pet a balanced diet and provide on-going access to clean, fresh water.
 Don't let your pet eat raw foods or drink out of the toilet.

 Clean cat litter boxes every day.
 Pregnant women should not touch cat litter.
 It may contain harmful germs.
 These can lead to infectious diseases that cause birth defects, such as toxoplasmosis.

 Wash your hands thoroughly after touching animals or cleaning up animal waste.

 Use a device or bag to remove your dog's feces from your yard or public areas.
 Dispose of the feces in an appropriate container.

 Washing hands is very important after touching reptiles.
-These animals may harbor a bacteria called salmonella.
-Salmonella can cause salmonellosis.
+These animals may harbor a bacteria called salmonella, which can cause the illness salmonellosis.
 This causes severe diarrhea, fever, and stomach pain or cramps.
 Most people who get salmonella will have symptoms that last from 4 to 7 days and will get better without treatment.
-But more serious cases may require a stay in the hospital.
+But more serious cases may require antibiotics and possibly a stay in the hospital.

 Keep children away from areas with dog or cat feces.
 This will help prevent the spread of roundworms and hookworms.

 Cover sandboxes so cats don't use them as litter boxes.